 Water is H₂O (duh).
 When water vapor drifts high enough into the Martian atmosphere, above roughly 40 to 60 km, the Sun’s ultraviolet radiation (specifically Lyman-alpha photons) breaks it apart:

-The resulting atomic hydrogen is light.
-Very light.
-So light that some of these H atoms, rattling around in the upper thermosphere, are moving fast enough to simply leave.
-If an atom reaches the exobase (the altitude, around 200 to 250 km, where the atmosphere is so thin that collisions are rare) and it is going fast enough, it escapes Mars’s gravity forever.
-This is called Jeans escape, or thermal escape, and it is the dominant mechanism by which Mars loses hydrogen today (Jakosky et al., 2018).
+Atomic hydrogen is the lightest thing in the atmosphere, so at a given temperature it’s also the fastest, and some of the H atoms rattling around in the upper thermosphere are moving fast enough to leave.
+If an atom reaches the exobase (the altitude, around 200 to 250 km, where the atmosphere is so thin that collisions are rare) and it is going fast enough, it escapes Mars’s gravity for good.
+This is Jeans escape, or thermal escape, and it is the dominant mechanism by which Mars loses hydrogen today (Jakosky et al., 2018).

-The oxygen left behind mostly gets locked up in the surface through oxidation.
-Mars’s famously red color is partly a consequence of this: rust, on a planetary scale.
+The oxygen left behind mostly gets locked into the surface through oxidation, which is part of why Mars is red.

 The problem of the gap

-Fortunately, Shaposhnikov et al. (2022) showed that above roughly 130 km, molecular diffusion dominates the vertical transport of tracers, such that large-scale wind-driven advection can be neglected.
-This means that above the model top, we can describe hydrogen transport with a 1D diffusion equation rather than needing the full 3D model, which makes the problem tractable.
+Shaposhnikov et al. (2022) showed that above roughly 130 km, molecular diffusion dominates the vertical transport of tracers, such that large-scale wind-driven advection can be neglected.
+So the region above the model top can be handled with a 1D diffusion equation instead of the full 3D model.

 The diffusion equation for atomic hydrogen number density is: